Kiss Me Once: Promotion

 On 13 February 2014, Minogue gave a surprise live performance of "Into the Blue" and "Les Sex" at the Old Blue Last Pub in Shoreditch.
 Four days later, she released an album-sampler video of 11 standard tracks on YouTube, featuring 50-second snippets of each song.
-In March, she performed "Into the Blue" in several television programs in the UK, including the semi-final episode of The Voice UK and the fundraising event Sport Relief 2014.
+In March, she performed "Into the Blue" on several television programs in the UK, including the semi-final episode of The Voice UK and the fundraising event Sport Relief 2014.
 Two intimate concert shows were held in London (18 March) and Melbourne (25 April), where Minogue performed several tracks from Kiss Me Once.
 She went on to perform "I Was Gonna Cancel" at the 2014 Logie Awards, her first appearance at the award show in 25 years.
 Minogue was accused of lip-syncing to the performance, which she later denied a day later.

 In August, Minogue performed a seven-song set at the 2014 Commonwealth Games closing ceremony, among them were "Into the Blue" and "Beautiful".
 The ceremony was watched by an average of 6.8 million viewers.
 Streaming platform Amazon Music reported a 669% sales increase for Kiss Me Once within 24 hours after the show.
 She embarked the Kiss Me Once Tour in Liverpool in September 2014.
-The concert tour traveled through the United Kingdom, Europe and Australia.
+The concert tour travelled through the United Kingdom, Europe and Australia.
 The staging of the tour was inspired by detailed geometry and Bauhaus aesthetics.
 The concert tour achieved $17 million throughout ticket sales in Europe, and an additional $4 million throughout Australia.
 An accompanying live album and concert DVD was released on 23 March 2015, which was shot in Glasgow, Scotland in November 2014.
 Minogue's performance on 27 September, as a part of 2014 iTunes Festival, was streamed live and made available on the iTunes Store for a limited time.